nblum/silverstripe-geocodefield/README.md

 Can be used as free address input field or referenced to other address fields in form

 ## Requirements
-* Silverstripe 3.*
+* Silverstripe 4.*

 ## Installation
 ### Composer
 * `composer require "nblum/silverstripe-geocodefield"`

 ### Manual
-* Download and copy module in SilverStripe root directory
+* Download/Clone module in SilverStripe root directory

 ## Usage